 Once in France there are lots of options for your holiday.
 There is everything from dog-friendly holiday parks to chateaux, gites and B&B offering dog boarding.
 Eurocamp offer dog-friendly holidays all over Europe.

 But if it's more of an elegant but friendly stone house you are looking for, the tall honey-coloured walls of the ancient 14th-century Priory and Tower will offer your pooch a safe place to enjoy a great holiday in France.
-From dog bowls to poo bags and homemade dog biscuits as well as a luxurious bed, your dog is on holiday from the moment they arrive!
+From dog bowls to poo bags, as well as a luxurious bed, your dog is on holiday from the moment they arrive!
 With dog walk maps on our website and special out of season offers, we love to pamper your dog from the word go in the completely secure garden at The Priory.

 Pet sitter at Le Prieuré